 This feature only works for DXF files in AutoCAD 2013 (AC1027) format and later.

 Normally DXF files are in the ANSI_1252 / Win1252 encoding.
 GDAL/OGR attempts to translate this to UTF-8 when reading and back into ANSI_1252 when writing.
 DXF files can also have a header field ($DWGCODEPAGE) indicating the encoding of the file.
-In GDAL 1.8.x and earlier this was ignored but from GDAL 1.9.0 and later an attempt is made to use this to recode other code pages to UTF-8.
+An attempt is made to use this to recode other code pages to UTF-8.
 Whether this works will depend on the code page naming and whether GDAL/OGR is built against the iconv library for character recoding.

 DXF files are written in AutoCAD 2004 format.
 A standard header (everything up to the ENTITIES keyword) is written from the $GDAL_DATA/header.dxf file, and the $GDAL_DATA/trailer.dxf file is added after the entities.
 Only one OGR layer can be used to create the output file (but many DXF layers can be created - see below).